Happy-Ferret/neje-ui/README.md

 ## Why not embed Chrome lib?

 1. Chrome lib is too big (about 100MB?) for a single app.
-Go is used to make a single app rather than used in framework like electron.
+Go is used to make a single app, not used in framework like electron.
 2. Chrome lib APIs are always changing.
-3. Noone wants to loose the eco system (easy to cross compile etc) of Go.
+3. Nobody wants to loose the eco system (easy to cross compile etc) of Go.
 4. Chrome lib is too difficult to understand :(
 5. Chrome browser has convenient options for an application (--app etc).